 One of the main discrepancies between the ensemble average of the mesoscale and microscale domains was in the near-surface wind speed and resulting low-level shear.
-The microscale domains consistently simulated weaker low-level winds resulting 440 in being negatively biased for shear below hub height while the mesoscale domains produced faster low-level winds leading to being consistently positively biased.
-However, the mesoscale domains produced larger-negative sensible heat flux values during the period of interest.
+The microscale domains consistently simulated weaker low-level winds, resulting in being negatively biased for shear below hub height; while the mesoscale domains produced faster low-level winds, leading to being consistently positively biased.
+However, the mesoscale domains produced greater negative sensible heat flux values during the period of interest.
 One would expect from this that the mesoscale domains show a higher level of stability than do the microscale domains, which would in turn produce more shear on the mesoscale domains.
-This finding leads us to believe that one or multiple of the following scenarios are occurring:
+This finding leads us to believe that one or several of the following scenarios are occurring:

-- The mesoscale MYNN 2.5 PBL parameterization may overly mix the stable boundary layer potentially as a result of over-predicting eddy viscosity - Because surface turbulence stress is partially resolved, the surface layer scheme - WRF's revised Monin-Obukhov Similarity Theory scheme (Jiménez et al., 2012) - on the LES domains misrepresents surface drag over the ocean
+- The mesoscale MYNN 2.5 PBL parameterization may overly mix the stable boundary layer, potentially as a result of overpredicting eddy viscosity. - Because surface turbulence stress is partially resolved, the surface layer scheme - WRF's revised Monin-Obukhov Similarity Theory scheme (Jiménez et al., 2012) - on the LES domains misrepresents surface drag over the ocean.

-Within WRF, the surface layer parameterization calculates the surface drag coefficient based on the assumption that the near 450 surface fluxes are fully within the sub-grid scale (SGS).
+Within WRF, the surface layer parameterization calculates the surface drag coefficient based on the assumption that the near-surface fluxes are fully within the SGS.
 When moving to LES scales, a portion of the fluxes are resolved, but the surface layer scheme underestimates the surface fluxes by only considering the SGS component in its calculation of the drag coefficient.
-Thus, in order to adhere to Monin-Obukhov Similarity Theory, the under-estimation of surface fluxes results in an erroneously large drag coefficient.
-Additionally, this may also be due in part to the fact that the current model setup neglects the wind-wave relationship such as wave state, swell-wind alignment, etc. (Sullivan et al., 2008).
+Thus, in order to adhere to Monin-Obukhov similarity theory, the underestimation of surface fluxes results in an erroneously large drag coefficient.
+Additionally, this may also be due in part to the fact that the current model setup neglects the wind-wave relationship, such as wave state and swell-wind alignment (Sullivan et al., 2008).

-455 This study elucidates the importance of further exploration into simulations within the terra incognita.
+This study elucidates the importance of further exploration into simulations within the terra incognita.
 Running weather models at these resolutions violates most currently existing turbulence closure assumptions for both the mesoscale and microscale.
-It has yet to be determined how best to deal with simulations at these scales whether that means skipping over domains at this region (a large jump in parent grid ratio) or through the use of boundary layer parameterizations that are more applicable at this scale (Shin and Hong, 2015; Kosovic et al., 2016; Kosović et al., 2020).
-Future work will focus on the differences 460 between mesoscale and microscale turbulence closure and surface layer parameterizations to determine the underlying differences in numerics that consistently cause slower wind speeds near the surface in the LES domains and stronger low-level shear.
+It has yet to be determined how best to deal with simulations at these scales, whether that means skipping over domains at this region (a large jump in parent grid ratio) or through the use of boundary layer parameterizations that are more applicable at this scale (Shin and Hong, 2015; Kosović et al., 2016, 2020).
+Future work will focus on the differences between mesoscale and microscale turbulence closure and surface layer parameterizations to determine the underlying differences in numerics that consistently cause slower wind speeds near the surface in the LES domains and stronger low-level shear.
 Additionally, similar studies for additional cases, different atmospheric phenomena, and different parametric sensitivities will be required in future studies to determine when and where mesoscale sensitivity can directly translate to microscale sensitivity.